 KIRAN

-A functional interface, introduced in Java 8, is an interface which has only a single abstract method.
-Conversely, if you have any interface which has only a single abstract method, then that will effectively be a functional interface.
+A functional interface, introduced in Java 8, is an interface that has only a single abstract method.
+Conversely, any interface with exactly one abstract method is effectively a functional interface.

-@FunctionalInterface annotation can be used explicitly to specify that a given interface to be treated as functional interface.
+annotation can be used explicitly to indicate that a given interface should be treated as a functional interface.

 Example:-